 How to Take Etoposide

-Etoposide is given by intravenous (into a vein) infusion, over a short period (30-60 minutes) or in a continuous infusion over 24 hours.
-It can also be given my mouth in the form of a capsule.
+Etoposide is given by intravenous (IV, into a vein) infusion, over a short period or in a continuous infusion over 24 hours.
+It can also be given by mouth in the form of a capsule.
 The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.
-It can be given alone or with other drugs.
+It can be given alone or with other medications.

 Possible Side Effects of Etoposide

 There are a number of things you can do to manage the side effects of etoposide.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.